-I am mainly talking about primary decision-making or internal review.
-However, I would not wish you to think that I exclude higher level decision-makers, such as judges and tribunal members, from my remarks.
+I have so far isolated one problem with primary decision-making - not answering the right question.
+However, I would not wish you to think that I exclude higher level decision-makers, such as judges and tribunal members, from this error.

-Justice Branson in the Federal Court recently said this concerning a decision of the Administrative Appeals Tribunal (Australian Postal Corporation v Barry (2006) 44 AAR 186 at 190; [2006] FCA 1751 at [25]):
+Justice Branson in the Federal Court has said this concerning a decision of the Administrative Appeals Tribunal (Australian Postal Corporation v Barry (2006) 44 AAR 186 at 190; [2006] FCA 1751 at [25]):